+IV.
 HAZING POLICY

 Pursuant with Massachusetts General Law, Chapter 269, Sections 17, 18, and 19, the College prohibits hazing.
 Hazing is defined as any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for the purpose of initiation or admission into or affiliation with any organization operating under sanction of a college.
 Hazing shall include, but not be limited to, any brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements, forced consumption of food, liquor, drugs, or other substance, or any other forced physical activity, that could adversely affect the physical health or safety of the individual.
-Hazing also shall include any activity that could subject the individual to extreme mental stress, such as sleep deprivation. forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or any other forced activity that adversely affects the mental health or dignity of the individual.
+Hazing shall also include any activity that could subject the individual to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or any other forced activity that adversely affects the mental health or dignity of the individual.
 Any of these activities upon which the initiation or admission into, or affiliation with, a college organization is directly or indirectly conditioned shall be presumed to be a forced activity, the willingness of an individual to participate in such activity notwithstanding.

-Any activity organized by a student organization or members of a student organization that involves a member in practices that are injurious or potentially injurious to an individual's physical, emotional, or psychological well-being (as determined at the sole discretion of the College) shall be cause for disciplinary action.
-It shall not matter whether such practices were mandatory or voluntarily entered into by any of the student organization members in question, including new and initiated members.
+Any activity organized by a student group or members of a student group that involves a member in practices that are injurious or potentially injurious to an individual's physical, emotional, or psychological wellbeing (as determined at the sole discretion of the College) shall be cause for disciplinary action.
+It shall not matter whether such practices were mandatory or voluntarily entered into by any of the student group members in question, including new and initiated members.

-ALCOHOL AND DRUG POLICY Position Statement
+V. ALCOHOL AND DRUG POLICY Position Statement

-Hampshire's drug and alcohol policy is guided by three primary concerns: the health and safety of all community members; upholding state and federal laws; and promoting positive Hampshire values, such as awareness and respect for self and others, accountability, and informed decision making.
-(To view state laws in their entirety, visit www.mass.gov/legis/laws/mgl/ or see chapter 138 of the Massachusetts General Laws, which is available in the reference section of the Hampshire College library.)
+Hampshire's Alcohol and Drug Policy is guided by three primary concerns: the health and safety of all community members; upholding state and federal laws; and promoting positive Hampshire values, such as awareness and respect for self and others, accountability, and informed decision making.
+In Massachusetts the drinking age is 21 and marijuana has been decriminalized, not legalized.

 Hampshire is committed to providing support and assistance to students struggling with issues related to alcohol or other drug use.
-Students who come forward to actively seek help when they are concerned about their own use or that of their friends and/or acquaintances will not face disciplinary action related to that drug or alcohol use.
+Students who come forward to actively seek help when they are concerned about their own use or that of their friends and/or acquaintances will not face disciplinary action for drug or alcohol use.
 Students will still be expected to work with the College to develop a plan to address these issues, and to take responsibility for any negative impact their behaviors have had on others or the environment (e.g., property damage, noise complaints, medical transports).
-Both on- and off-campus support and informational resources are listed at the end of this policy for students seeking help for substance-use issues.
+Both on- and off-campus support and informational resources are listed at the end of this Policy for students seeking help for substance-use issues.
+Drug or alcohol use shall not excuse a student from responsibility for violations of the Code of Conduct.